n3ssuno/MSA-patents/README.md

 # Patenting in the US Metropolitan Areas
 This repository builds a database that collects information about the US patent applications developed by inventors located in Metropolitan Statistical Areas (MSA).

+The data are aggregated at the Core Based Statistical Area (CBSA) level, based on the localization (latitude and longitude) of each inventor, as provided by PatentsView.
+The boundaries of each CBSA are constant over time and based on the data provided by the US Census (version 2019).
+To each inventor, within a patent, is assigned a fraction of the patent proportional to the size of the "inventing team".
+As well, a fractional count of the inventors of each patent, located in a given metropolitan area, is provided.

+Moreover, for each patent (partly) invented in a metropolitan area, the forward citations received by the patent are provided.

+Lastly, of each of these patents (and citing patents), the application and publication dates, the number of claims, and the main USPC patent class are reported.

 ## Reproducibility
 To reproduce the database tables, please follow these steps:
 1. Install [Git](https://git-scm.com/)